JamesFlanders/formative/README.md

 use-cases for Formative:

 - You have a cool API, but do not have the frontend skills to provide an interface for the users of your API.
+- You want to manage information in a database without directly querying through SQL-queries.

+<sup>Disclaimer: These above-mentioned use-cases might not be supported yet as Formative is still in an early (alpha)
+phase.</sup>

 # :closed_book: Documentation